 But, go in knowing that you are 110% ready for your strongest sections while still putting in a solid effort on the others to build on.
 Follow this train of logic, map out the various available test dates and start planning well in advance which ones to attend.

 The sooner you can do this the better off you will be.
-That’s a big key here - take full advantage of time while you still have plenty of it.
+That’s a big key here – take full advantage of the time while you still have plenty of it.

 Second, while mapping out future test dates, make a list of schools you’re actively interested in and research their admissions policies. – The ACT superscore list above will certainly come in handy at this point.